niyazbinhashem/candyBag/README.md

 # candyBag
-Simple C program about candy and bag
+Simple C program about candy and bag AND MY YOLO BRADORS!